-The direct microscopic examination of a saline suspension of material taken from the area of inflammation can provide a quick presumptive diagnosis for Gardnerella vaginalis and Candida albicans and/or a definitive diagnosis for Trichomonas vaginalis.
-The addition of KOH to a portion of the suspension helps clear debris, allowing better visualization of C. albicans (yeast).
+The direct microscopic examination of a saline suspension of material taken from an area of vaginal inflammation can provide a quick presumptive diagnosis for Gardnerella vaginalis and Candida albicans and/or a definitive diagnosis for Trichomonas vaginalis.
+The addition of Potassium Hydroxide (KOH) to a portion of the suspension helps clear cellular debris, allowing better visualization of C. albicans (yeast).